vega/vl-convert/DEVELOP.md

 ### Build Python wheels
 Build the Python wheels with:
 ```
+rm -rf target/wheels
 maturin build -m vl-convert-python/Cargo.toml --release --strip
 ```

-This will produce a collection of wheel files in `target/wheels`, which should be uploaded to the GitHub Release below.
+This will produce a wheel file in `target/wheels`, which should be uploaded to the GitHub Release below.
 These wheels must also be uploaded to PyPI with:

 ```
 twine upload target/wheels/*.whl